Mount Cloud and SFTP Servers as Network Drives

 - FTP resume interrupted download – if connection has been lost during a file transfer, WebDrive can resume from the point where the connection was lost, rather than restarting from the beginning.

 - File caching – WebDrive caches both file and directory listings so you can access your data faster, and it won’t be lost in the event of a failure.
 You configure file caching and directory listing settings, giving you complete control over how much space is used.

-- File locking – when used with WebDAV servers.
+- File locking – when used with SharePoint Online and WebDAV servers.
 This prevents users from accidentally overwriting another user’s changes.

 - Compression for faster transfers – WebDrive supports ZLIB compression on SFTP transfers for faster transfer speeds.

 - Automatically mounts at start up – so there is no need to reconnect each time you restart your computer.

 - Integrate PC scripts and programs with remote files.
 Use WebDrive to add remote file access to any PC script or program.
 Your script can just read from or write to any drive letter that is mapped by WebDrive.
 There’s no need to program the specific protocol commands.

 - Map Windows drives to UNIX shares.
 WebDrive makes it easier to work with different platforms and environments.

 Extend the functionality of your applications.
 These software vendors have recommended WebDrive: